 If the career prospects sound promising to you, it's important to understand some basics about earning a degree in psychology.
 First off, you should know that psychology majors learn about human behavior by applying scientific research methods.
 They may also design studies involving theory, clinical work, and qualitative and quantitative research.

 It's also important to know the differences between a bachelor of science in psychology and a bachelor of arts in psychology.
 A BS in psychology focuses on quantitative skills, while a BA is more theory-based and requires a broader selection of classes in the humanities and social sciences.

-Students do not need to be interested in graduate work to elect to work in a research lab because the skills gained from these experiences — analytical thinking, problem-solving, following deadlines, detail-orientation, and communication — are relevant to a variety of fields.
+“The skills gained from [research and lab work] — analytical thinking, problem-solving, following deadlines, detail-orientation, and communication — are relevant to a variety of fields.”

 Some BA programs, like Iowa State's BA in psychology, require students to add a second major or minor in another area.
 This type of requirement expands a student's area of study and provides more opportunities to pursue careers in fields outside of psychology.